DRC

 While G-EthicalEval lists adults with serious mental or behavioral disorders as a vulnerable population, there are no relevant provisions regarding any special consent procedures for them.

 As delineated in the G-PV and the International Council for Harmonisation's Guideline for Good Clinical Practice E6(R2) (DRC-3), an investigational product (IP) is defined as a pharmaceutical form of an active ingredient being studied or used as a reference in a clinical trial.
-This includes products already authorized but used or formulated and packaged in a different way from the authorized one, when used for an unauthorized indication, or when used to gain further information about an approved use.
+This includes products already authorized but used or formulated and packaged in a different way from the authorized version, when used for an unauthorized indication, or when used to gain further information about an approved use.

 The G-EthicalEval indicates that the principal investigator (PI) must agree to work in accordance with DRC-3.

 The G-EthicalEval requires that the principal investigator (PI) agree to work in accordance with the Declaration of Helsinki (DRC-11), the World Health Organization’s (WHO) Guidelines for Good Clinical Practice (GCP) for Trials on Pharmaceutical Products (DRC-10), and the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (DRC-3).
-DRC-3 requires IPs to be manufactured, handled, and stored in accordance with applicable Good Manufacturing Practices (GMPs) and used in accordance with the approved protocol.
+DRC-3 requires investigational products (IPs) to be manufactured, handled, and stored in accordance with applicable Good Manufacturing Practices (GMPs) and used in accordance with the approved protocol.

 Please note: DRC is party to the Nagoya Protocol on Access and Benefit-sharing (DRC-1), which may have implications for studies of IPs developed using certain non-human genetic resources (e.g., plants, animals, and microbes).
 For more information, see DRC-7.